herzbube/htb/README.txt

 But the HTB also provides shell aliases and shell functions that you might find useful.
 If you are interested in these, you should do the following two things:

-1) Add the following line to your ~/.profile (or the system-wide /etc/profile) to integrate HTB aliases and functions into your login shell:
+1) Add the following line to your ~/.profile (for bash) or ~/.zprofile (for zsh), or the respective system-wide files /etc/profile or /etc/zsh/zprofile, to integrate HTB aliases and functions into your login shell:

   HTB_BASE_DIR=/path/to/htb-base-dir
   . $HTB_BASE_DIR/etc/htb-profile.sh

-2) Add the following line to your ~/.bashrc (or the system-wide /etc/bash.bashrc) to propagate the integration to subshells:
+2) Add the following line to your ~/.bashrc (for bash) or ~/.zshrc (for zsh), or the respective system-wide files /etc/bash.bashrc or /etc/zsh/zshrc, to propagate the integration to subshells:

   HTB_BASE_DIR=/path/to/htb-base-dir
   . $HTB_BASE_DIR/etc/htb-bashrc.sh